Microsoft Licensing: Virtualization

 Minimum per server16 core licenses16 core licenses

-Stacking for more VMsYes — license the cores again for each additional set of 2 VMsNot needed — unlimited
+Stacking for more VMsYes: license cores again for each additional set of 2 VMsNot needed: unlimited

-Best forLightly virtualized hosts, physical servers, small VM countsHeavily virtualized hosts, VM density >6 per host, clusters with free VM movement
+Best forLightly virtualized hosts, small VM countsHeavily virtualized hosts, VM density above 6 per host, clusters with free VM movement

 Cost Decision Framework

-Standard Edition makes economic sense when running 1–4 VMs per host with stable placement.
-Datacenter Edition becomes cost-effective at approximately 6–8+ VMs per host and is essential for any cluster where VMs move freely between hosts.
-For most enterprise environments running 10+ VMs per host, Datacenter is both cheaper and operationally simpler — you never have to count VMs, track stacking, or worry about DRS moving VMs to under-licensed hosts.
+Standard Edition makes economic sense when running 1 to 4 VMs per host with stable placement.
+Datacenter Edition becomes cost-effective at approximately 6 to 8+ VMs per host and is essential for any cluster where VMs move freely between hosts.
+For most enterprise environments running 10+ VMs per host, Datacenter is both cheaper and operationally simpler.

 SQL Server adds a separate licensing layer on top of Windows Server.
 Two models exist, each with distinct virtualization implications.